Digitalswede/ADS_2021/README.md

 Student ID: 21087024

 <h1> Introduction </h1>
-This is the reader's guide for my portfolio created for the Applied Data Science minor at The Hague University of Applied Sciences.
+This is the reader's guide for my portfolio created for the Applied Data Science minor at The Hague University of Applied Sciences.<br>
 Below are the criteria from the scoring matrix with detailed information about each criteria.

 <h2> Datacamp </h2>
 All datacamp courses except for one were completed.
-The one that was not completed was *Time Series Analysis with Python*.
+The one that was not completed was *Time Series Analysis with Python*.<br>
-Outside of the assigned datacamp courses, roughly 1/4 of another course, *Spoken Language Processing in Python*, was also completed.
+Outside of the assigned datacamp courses, roughly 1/4 of another course, *Spoken Language Processing in Python*, was also completed.<br>

 Insert that image here (in a dropdown)